dy1io/hassio-addons/ngrok/DOCS.md

 ### Option: `tunnels`

-A json list of tunnels.
+A list of tunnels.
 Use the options defined below to create you tunnels.
 You must specify at least the `name`, `proto`, and `addr` for each tunnel.
 For more details, see [ngrok's documentation][ngrok_docs_tunnels].